Archive for April, 2010

 360 watts.
 To do nothing at all.
 Our household’s “idle usage” [clocks, pilot lights, appliances in standby, etc.] is between 40 and 80 watts.
 If that amplifier sits idle all the time, it uses 259 kWh a month–which is about two-thirds of our household’s entire electricity consumption.
 And when I read about the auditory wonders of Class-A amplification (which is incredibly inefficient and uses full power no matter how softly the music is playing), I’d really like to see the line-draw numbers.
 Not that it would matter to most high-end stereophiles.

-[I was surprised and delighted when we picked up a cheap Sony DVD player a few weeks ago as an inexpensive way to make our partially-broken Denon music system work for a few more years, by using the Sony as a CD player feeding into the Denon's aux. input.
-The Sony brochure, touting the Energy Star seal, explicitly noted that the standby power consumption--that is, "off," but able to respond to the remote control--is less than 0.1 watt.
+[I was surprised and delighted when we picked up a cheap Sony DVD player a few weeks ago as an inexpensive way to make our partially-broken Denon music system work for a few more years, by using the Sony as a CD player feeding into the Denon’s aux. input.
+The Sony brochure, touting the Energy Star seal, explicitly noted that the standby power consumption–that is, “off,” but able to respond to the remote control–is less than 0.1 watt.
 There is, to be sure, no pilot light in that mode.
-This tells me that remote readiness doesn't have to involve significant parasitic power.]
+This tells me that remote readiness doesn’t have to involve significant parasitic power.]

 Another clear, beautiful day.
 Wonder if we’ll pass 17 kWh again today?